BryanGonsalves/Location-Tracker/README.md

 # Location Tracker
- Real-time location tracker application built using ReactJS for the frontend, Leaflet for map visualization, Express.js for the backend, and MongoDB for data storage
+Location tracker application built using ReactJS for the frontend, Leaflet for map visualization, Express.js for the backend, and MongoDB for data storage